 Discussion

-Since the Project Chairs are required to give this information to (MG office person?) for the MG Monthly Newsletter could Maxine be copied on that email.
+Since the Project Chairs are required to give this information to (MG office person?) ?Christie Germuth for the MG Monthly Newsletter could Maxine be copied on that email.
 We should also encourage MG’s to read the MG and State Monthly Newsletters and the Friday Flash.

 Action/Person Responsible